Tips No Advocate Should Forget

-Even nice people forget to say thank you.
+Always remember to say thank you.
 It only takes a minute.
-You can send a note, an email, or make a call - just do something.
-Don't only thank the policymaker you met with or who voted your way, but also the staffer who set up the meeting or gave you a heads up that your issue was in trouble.
-Staffers never get thanked - they really appreciate it.
-And they run the system - Never forget that.
-(Yes, I used to be a legislative staffer and I still have posted over my desk at home the thank you notes I got from constituents and advocates.)
+You can send a note, an email, or make a call – just do something.
+Thank the policymaker you met with or who voted your way, but also the staffer who set up the meeting or gave you a heads up that your issue was in trouble.
+Staffers never get thanked – they really appreciate it.
+And they are doorkeepers to the system.

 3. Get your story straight.

 Be prepared.
-You don't have to do a lot of research.
-Just your story is fine, but think through what you are going to say.
-Practice on a friend if that helps.
-Have someone gentle proofread your letter.
-You may not have a lot of time in a meeting and many readers won't go past the first paragraph or two of a letter.
+You don’t have to do a lot of research, just your story is fine.
+Think through what you are going to say.
+Practice on a friend if it helps.
+Have someone gently proofread your letter.
+You may not have a lot of time in a meeting and many readers won’t go past the first paragraph of a letter.
 If you can make a fact sheet or include one from an organization, that is great.
-Make sure you include your contact information - name, organization you are representing (if any), address, phone, and email (if you have one).
-Don't assume that the envelope with your return address will stay with the letter.
+Make sure you include your contact information – name, organization you are representing (if any), and how to reach you.
+Don’t assume that the envelope with your return address will stay with the letter.

 4. NEVER, EVER make up an answer.

-"I don't know" is a perfectly acceptable answer.
-"I'll find out and get back to you" is even better.
-Don't wing it.
-If you're not sure, say so.
-If you find out later that you made a mistake or things changed, and something you said isn't true, call them right away and fess up.
+“I don’t know” is a perfectly acceptable answer.
+“I’ll find out and get back to you” is even better.
+If you’re not sure, say so.
+If you find out later that you made a mistake or things changed, call them right away and correct it.
 They will understand.
 Mislead someone just once and you have damaged your reputation forever.
 Policymakers have to rely on the information they are given.
-This is all about creating relationships - you want to be a trusted source.
+This is all about creating relationships – you want to be a trusted source.

 5. Trust your champion.

 Find a champion for your cause (it can be a legislator, a staffer, someone at an agency, an organization, a lobbyist, another advocate, whoever).
-Then trust them, do what they tell you to do.
-The legislative process is complex, regulatory processes are even worse.
-The rules change all the time - trust the professionals.
-For more information, see The Proper Care and Feeding of a Champion.
+Then trust them; do what they tell you to do.
+Regulatory and legislative processes are complex.
+The rules change all the time – trust the professionals.
+Click here for more on champions.

 7. Understand that everyone wants what they want.

 I remember once sitting outside the office of a very powerful legislator waiting to meet with him about expanding health care programs for poor children.
-He was very sympathetic; he wanted to give us what we asked for (who would disagree).
-But just before he met with us, he met with people who want more funding for childcare.
-And after us, waiting his turn outside his office, was a small business owner from his district who needed some tax relief or he was going to lose his business and several people would be unemployed.
-He wanted to help him as well (wouldn't you).
+He was very sympathetic; he wanted to give us what we asked for.
+But just before he met with us, he met with people who wanted more funding for childcare.
+And after us, also sitting outside his office, was a small business owner from his district who needed some tax relief or he was going to lose his business and several people would be unemployed.
+He wanted to help him as well.

-While your issue is your top priority, you need to understand that policymakers have to balance everyone's priorities.
+While your issue is your top priority, policymakers have to balance everyone’s priorities.

 Not too bad, only seven things to remember.
-And you didn't really need me to tell you the first two.
+And you already knew this.